 The Driver is the longest club in the bag and can often be the hardest to hit.

-When you’re first starting out I recommend looking for a Driver that gives you maximum forgiveness rather than the one which is claimed to give you the most distance.
+When you’re first starting out, or a high handicapper, I recommend looking for a Driver that gives you maximum forgiveness rather than the one which is claimed to give you the most distance.

 It’s a much more fun game when you can hit the ball and find the fairway.
 It can be ultra frustrating if you keep miss-hitting the club, so forgiveness can help with this.

-The ideal set up for your first Driver would include
+The ideal set up for your Driver would include

 - Regular flex